Skip to content

 P-->>B: Return result as dict

-B-->>R: Convert to ExtractionResult struct
+B-->>R: Convert to ExtractionResult

 Thread Safety

 All plugins must implement Send + Sync because the extraction pipeline invokes them concurrently from Tokio's worker thread pool.
+For mutable internal state, use Mutex, RwLock, or atomic types.
+The compiler will enforce this requirement.

 Plugin Discovery

-Plugins can be registered in three ways:
+Plugins can be registered in two ways:

 1. Built-in — automatically registered when Kreuzberg initializes.
 These are the default extractors, OCR backends, and processors.